calebjacob/express-vue/README.md

 npm install
 ```

-To get started with local development, boot up the server, compilers, and watchers:
+To get started with local development, boot up the backend server and frontend compilers/watchers:

 ```
+npm start:backend
-npm start
+npm start:frontend
 ```

+When running the frontend dev server via Vue CLI, all changes will be hot loaded to your browser - eliminating the need to refresh manually after each change.

 ## Testing & Linting